igloo-project/igloo-doc/source/development/create-initialize-project-workflow.rst

 to finally be able to run the project on a server.
 In the following steps, we will call the project **hello-world**.

-Clone the owsi-core-parent repository
+Clone the igloo-parent repository
 -------------------------------------

-First of all, clone the owsi-core-parent project :
+First of all, clone the igloo-parent project :

 .. code-block:: bash

-  git clone git@github.com:openwide-java/owsi-core-parent.git
+  git clone git@github.com:igloo-project/igloo-parent.git

 Generate the new project and push it on gitlab